Computing maximal palindromes in non-standard matching models: Preliminaries

-Two strings $X$ and $Y$ are said to palindromic-structure match if the length of the maximal palindrome at each center position in $X$ is equal to that of $Y$.
-For example, $X = \mathsf{aabacdca}$ and $Y = \mathsf{ccacdadc}$ palindrome match (See Fig.~\ref{fig:palmatch}).
+\paragraph*{Palindromic-structure Matching~\cite{IIT13}} Two strings $X$ and $Y$ are said to palindromic-structure match if the length of the maximal palindrome at each center position in $X$ is equal to that of $Y$.
+We write $X \approx_{\mathrm{pal}} Y$ iff strings $X$ and $Y$ palindromic-structure match.